Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Deny-AzServiceBusPrivateEndpointConnection`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IPrivateEndpointConnection'

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`
     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

+### `Get-AzServiceBusAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule'

 ### `Get-AzServiceBusGeoDRConfiguration`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`